4 Effective Ways to Trim Your Waist

 Trimming your waistline can be a very hard thing to do, because targeting localized fat is more difficult due to genetic, metabolic, and hormonal factors, among others.
+However, there are a few ways to trim your waist in a healthy way.

 Although you might think the solution is to simply go on a diet, there are some rebellious parts of your body that will usually be more challenging to trim or tone, like the abdomen.